3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/SOVOL_SV08_MAX_SETUP/Mainline_Your_SV08_MAX.md

   SET_KINEMATIC_POSITION Z=25
   ```

   Now SLOWLY lower your nozzle until it is 20mm off the bed's build surface!
 BE VERY CAREFUL!!

+  DO NOT simply enter Z20 into mainsail & expect it to go to Z20 - IT WILL NOT BE CORRECT!

   Use a ruler or an object of known size as reference.
 If you need to move down more repeat the above SET_KINEMATIC_POSITION command & continue to lower.

   So you are completely safe disable all steppers, send...